 Never alone: how spiritual ideas work in us

-It’s easy to feel alone or unsupported in our efforts to overcome difficult circumstances.
-It would be so reassuring to know how to get through it all!
-In this talk, I discuss what I’ve found helpful in my practice of Christian Science healing: that God loves us deeply, providing fresh ideas about our spiritual nature that wipe away fear and reveal inspired solutions.
+In the middle of difficult circumstances, it would be so reassuring to feel supported in our efforts for progress, instead of feeling alone.
+In this talk, I discuss what I’ve found helpful in my practice of Christian Science healing: that God loves us deeply, is an active presence of good in our lives, and provides fresh ideas about our spiritual nature that wipe away fear and reveal inspired solutions.

 By turning to God for help, we open up to divine ideas and feel the presence of God in tangible ways, ways that change our lives and our health for the better.
 I call this healing.